pavellob/fund-raise-up_testing/README.md

 ##  Configuration

-Rename the .env.example file to .env.
+Rename the .env.example file to .env in both application folders.
 Open the .env file and provide the necessary configuration values.

 For both applications only need **DB_URI** environment variable.